SatoryKono/ChEMBL_data_acquisition/README.md

 3. `mypy --strict library` — runs strict type checking across the production modules inside `library/`.

+The mypy step uploads its textual output to the `test-reports` artifact as `reports/mypy-report.txt` instead of committing the file.
+Download the artifact from the CI job summary whenever you need to inspect the type-check log.

 ### Logging contract

 All CLI entry points initialise structured logging via the shared bootstrap